 (a) Reasonable public notice shall be given prior to the date set for the hearing and shall include:

-(i) A statement that the department of mental health will hold a hearing on the proposed plan for withdrawal of one or more county(ies) from a joint-county district, and
+(i) A statement that the department of mental health and addiction services will hold a hearing on the proposed plan for withdrawal of one or more county(ies) from a joint-county district, and

 (ii) The date, time and place of the hearing.
 All efforts will be made to hold the hearing in the county(ies) requesting withdrawal.